LSSTDESC/start_paper/README.md

 Try passing `make` the `localpip=T` flag, as in `make localpip=T main`.
 This will instead download and run `mkauthlist` in the current working directory instead of trying to install it.
 The default value of `localpip` can be changed in `Makefile`; look for the line `localpip ?= F`.

 ## Using Overleaf

+[Overleaf](https://www.overleaf.com/) is an online collaborative writing and publishing tool using LaTeX.
+It allows you to interactively edit latex documents using your browser.
+Under the hood, Overleaf is just a wrapper around a git repository, which can be directly cloned and editted if you desire.
+To use `start_paper` in Overleaf:

+* Follow the [instructions above](#starting-your-paper) to deploy your new paper.
+* Follow [these instructions](https://github.com/LSSTDESC/desc-tex/blob/master/README.md#standalone-deployment) to install a standalone version of [`desc-tex`](https://github.com/LSSTDESC/desc-tex) (Overleaf does not allow submodules).
+* Follow [these instructions](http://kbroman.org/github_tutorial/pages/init.html) to initialize a git repo for your paper.
+* Follow [these instructions](https://www.overleaf.com/help/230-how-do-i-push-a-new-project-to-overleaf-via-git) to push your project to a new Overleaf directory.
+(Note: you will probably want to use `git pull -s ours` to resolve conflicts in `main.tex`.)
+* Write on Overleaf!

 ## Converting non-latex formats to PDF